Haimabati Sen

 Haimabati Sen (1866 – 5 August 1933) born Haimabati Ghosh, was an Indian physician.

 Early life

-Haimabati Ghosh was born in the Khulna district, East Bengal (now Bangladesh).
+Haimabati Ghosh was born in the Khulna district, Bengal Presidency (now Bangladesh).
 Her father was a zamindar, a wealthy member of the Kulin Kayastha caste.
 As a very young widow, she trained as a teacher in Benares.
 After her second marriage, she attended the Campbell Medical College in Calcutta, and graduated at the top of her class in 1894.

 Career

 Sen was a physician at the Lady Dufferin Women's Hospital in Hooghly from 1894 to 1910, and had a private practice in Chinsurah, until her death in the early 1930s.
 She wrote a "valuable" memoir in the 1920s, detailing her own struggles and her concerns for all young women: "Do I have to suffer all this simply because I am a woman?
 Would anyone have inflicted so much suffering on a man?
 Why are they so worried as to whose wife I am or whose daughter?"
 Her memoir was translated from Bengali and published in English many years later, in 2000.